sikt-no/graphitron/README.md

 ```

 #### Nested input structures
-Multiple layers of input types are also supported, but comes with its own limitations.
+Multiple layers of jOOQ input types are also supported, but comes with its own limitations.
 Most notably, all records are sent to the service as a flat list of unorganised parameters,
 meaning that all the hierarchy information is lost when reading them in the service.
 It is therefore recommended to avoid using this feature, and use [Java records](#input-types-with-java-records) instead.